ln-history/documentation/docs/guide/gossip_format.md

 # Lightning Network Gossip

 The ln-history project works with messages of the Bitcoin Lightning network specifically the gossip messages.
-This page should give you a an overview about their strucutre and most important types.
+This page should give you a an overview about their strucuture and most important types.
-For detailed information see please refer to the protocol:
+For detailed information see the protocol:

 - [BOLT #1](https://github.com/lightning/bolts/blob/master/01-messaging.md) for Lightning messages
 - [BOLT #7](https://github.com/lightning/bolts/blob/master/07-routing-gossip.md) for gossip messages